-That is why in 2018, we launched Time to Change Global – a programme which challenges mental health stigma and discrimination in Ghana, Nigeria, Kenya, Uganda and India.
+That is why in 2018, we launched Time to Change Global – a programme to challenge mental health stigma and discrimination in Ghana, Nigeria, Kenya, Uganda and India.

 The programme was delivered in partnership alongside international disability and development organisation CBM and five country-level partners: Mental Health Society of Ghana (MEHSOG), Grameena Abyudaya Seva Samsthe (GASS), Gede Foundation, Basic Needs Basic Rights Kenya (BNBR) and Mental Health Uganda.
-In each location, a group of Champions with lived experience of mental health problems have been sharing their stories, speaking out and advocating for their rights.
+In each location, a group of Champions with lived experience of mental health problems shared their stories, speaking out and advocating for their rights.

 Celebrating the global programme

-After two and a half years, the first phase of the Time to Change Global programme is due to end on 31 October 2020.
-We have not been able to secure funding for a second phase of the full programme.
-However, we are pleased that programme activity will be continued in Nairobi, Kenya for a further 3 ½ years.
+After two and a half years, the first phase of the Time to Change Global programme ended on 31 October 2020.
+We could not secure funding for a second phase of the full programme.
+However, programme activity will continue in Nairobi, Kenya for a further 3 ½ years.